Assistant Professor of Anthropology

 2007 PhD at University of Massachusetts Amherst; 2003 MA at University of Massachusetts Amherst; 1999 BA and Smith Scholar at Smith College

-Research Interests:Museum Anthropology: cultural property and provenance, living history interpretation, repatriation, ethics of representation.
-Native American Studies: colonial encounters, ethnohistory, transculturalism and identity, sovereignty.
+Research Interests:Museum Anthropology: curation and representation, cultural property and provenance, living history interpretation, repatriation.
+Native American Studies: Indigenous epistemologies, colonial encounters, ethnohistory, transculturalism, sovereignty.
 Cultural Expression: performance, cultural recovery, language revitalization, indigenous modern art, oral traditions, ritual, ethnomusicology, visual anthropology.
-Indigenous Archaeologies: historical memory, material analysis, decolonizing theory, cultural resource management,
+Indigenous Archaeologies: historical memory, material analysis, decolonizing theory, cultural resource management.
+Research Fellowships and Awards: American Philosophical Society, Five College Minority Fellowship, Ford Foundation, School for Advanced Research, University of Massachusetts Amherst Graduate Fellowship, University of Pennsylvania Research Foundation, Woodrow Wilson Foundation Faculty Fellowship, etc.

 2012.
 Margaret M. Bruchac.
 Dreaming Again: Algonkian Indian Poems.
 Bowman Books, Northeastern Native Authors Series.
 Greenfield Center, NY: Greenfield Review Press.